LibreNetwork-dev/Orca/README.md

 1. clip -> usage : clip < text > || Copies text to the clipboard
 2. exec -> usage : exec < cmd > || executes whatever is put in the input
 3. play -> usage : play < query > || downloads and plays from youtube, by whatever query is put in
-4. remind -> usage : remind < hour > < minute > < msg > || creates a notification at whatever time is specified, with the msg specified.
+4. remind -> usage : remind < time > < msg > || creates a notification at whatever time is specified, with the msg specified.
 Must use military time
 5. search -> usage : search < query > || uses the default browser to search a query or visit a website

 # Command examples
 1. clip || clip Hello world
 2. exec || exec echo hi
 3. play || play not like us kendrick lamar
-4. remind || remind 13 45 water the plants
+4. remind || remind 13:05 water the plants
 5. search || search what is the time